Food Fun & News

 “At one restaurant where I worked, the salads were made up to three days earlier.
 They were sitting on a tray with a thousand other salads in the refrigerator.
 The waiters went back, grabbed a plate and some dressing, and handed it to the customer.”—Jake Blanton.
 Find out which salad you should never, ever order in restaurants.

 If you don’t like something, send it back

 “If you don’t like something, don’t muddle your way through it like a martyr and then complain afterward.
 If you don’t like it, don’t eat it.
 Send it back and get something else.”—Christopher Fehlinger

 Check on the ingredients

 Ask what’s in your smoothie.
 A lot of restaurants use half-and-half.
 So you think you’re ordering a healthy strawberry-banana smoothie, but it’s really full of fat.
-These are the secret tricks hiding in restaurant menus.
+Learn some more “healthy” foods that nutritionists don’t touch.

 Watch when I pour water